RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

     ) AS T(search_results);
   ```

-## Task 05: Integrate Agents with Lambda Sink Connector
+## Task 06: Integrate Agents with Lambda Sink Connector
-This task helps you build a fully managed Lambda Kafka Sink Connector that routes your queries to all the lambda agents(SQL, Scheduler & Search).
+This task helps you build a fully managed Lambda Kafka Sink Connector that routes your queries to all the lambda agents(mongo, Scheduler & Search).
 Goal:
 Stream mongo_agent_input , search_embeddings and scheduler_agent_input Kafka topics data directly to their respective AWS Lambda Agents.